destinyae/airdrop-demo/README.md

 ## Eligibility Verification

-For each claim, Space-and-Time's network is queried using the [Gateway](https://docs.spaceandtime.io/docs/secrets-proxy) to check that the claim is eligible to the airdrop.
+For each claim, Space-and-Time's network is queried using the [Gateway](https://docs.spaceandtime.io/docs/secrets-proxy) to check that the claim is eligible for the airdrop.
 The query simply checks if the address had a minimum balance at a specific snapshot block height.